-

 May 2, 2023

 Designing technology-enabled public services requires deep expertise in how different elements of the experience come together (or don’t!).
-The 18F design chapter comprises four discipline-specific cohorts — service design, user experience (UX) design, product design, and content strategy — each of which has a primary focus, with corresponding tools, methods, and techniques."
+The 18F design chapter comprises four discipline-specific cohorts — service design, user experience (UX) design, product design, and content strategy.

 We asked our design team: what did you learn in 2022, and what are you looking forward to in 2023?